bondscripting/bond/README.txt

 Building Bond (Visual Studio)
 -----------------------------

-Bond also offers a Visual Studio solution that is known to work with Visual Studio Express 2013 for Desktop.
+Bond also offers a Visual Studio solution that is known to work with Visual Studio 2015.
 Open up the bond.sln solution with Visual Studio and build.